Arun District Council welcomes all visitors to our cemeteries and requests that the peace, dignity and reverence of

-The Local Authority has a duty of care under the Health & Safety at Work Act 1974 and the Occupiers Liability Act 1957 to ensure that any risk in a cemetery is properly managed.
-The Council will therefore be making inspections of all memorials in the cemetery to ensure their stability in compliance with its Memorial Safety & Inspection Procedures and Cemeteries Regulations.
+The Council has a duty of care at law under the Health & Safety at Work Act 1974 and the Occupiers Liability Act 1957 to ensure that memorials in its Cemeteries (or Closed Churchyard under its responsibility) are safe.
+The Council shall therefore undertake inspections of all memorials in the Cemetery to ensure their stability in compliance with its Memorial Safety & Inspection Procedures and Cemeteries Regulations.